gis-ops/docker-valhalla/README.md

 cd custom_files
 # Download Andorra & Faroe Islands
 wget http://download.geofabrik.de/europe/faroe-islands-latest.osm.pbf http://download.geofabrik.de/europe/andorra-latest.osm.pbf
-docker restart valhalla_1
+docker restart valhalla
 ```

-If you change the PBF files by either adding new ones or deleting any, Valhalla will build new tiles on the next restart.
+If you change the PBF files by either adding new ones or deleting any, Valhalla will build new tiles on the next restart unless told not to (e.g. setting `use_tiles_ignore_pbf=True`).

 #### Customize Valhalla configuration